 Other contemporary reports describe its ‘amazing performance’ and ‘phenomenal manoeuvrability’, suggesting that the advertising was not far from the truth.
 The Lincock I was subsequently repainted in a blue colour scheme for a tour to the United States in the summer of 1930, being flown by Flt Lt RLR Atcherley.

-It returned to the UK and was flying up until the end of July 1931, being dismantled at Brough after its Certificate of Airworthiness expired in August 1931.
+It returned to the UK and was flying up until the end of July 1931, being dismantled at the Blackburn Factory at Brough after its Certificate of Airworthiness expired in August 1931.

-Two all-metal demonstrator versions of the Lincock were built, these being the civil Lincock II (G-AALH) which was flown in autumn 1929 and Lincock III (G-ABFK) flown in 1930.
+Two all-metal demonstrator versions of the Blackburn Lincock were built, these being the civil Blackburn Lincock II (G-AALH), flown in autumn 1929 and Lincock III (G-ABFK), flown in 1930.

-The Lincock I had attracted Canadian interest who required an all-metal design and Blackburn consequently built the Lincock II, complete with a 255 hp Lynx IV engine.
+The Blackburn Lincock I had attracted Canadian interest and who required an all-metal design and Blackburn consequently built the Blackburn Lincock II, complete with a 255 hp Lynx IV engine.

-The F2A Lincock II featured a split undercarriage with the main legs mounted further aft than those of the Lincock I.
+The Blackburn F2A Lincock II featured a split undercarriage, with the main legs mounted further aft than those of the Lincock I.

-It was shipped to Canada in February 1930 and it was first flown at Downsview, Ontario on 21st March 1930.
-It was later tested by the Royal Canadian Air Force in May and June 1930 but despite favourable pilots’ reports no orders were forthcoming.
+It was shipped to Canada in February 1930, where it was first flown at Downsview, Ontario on 21st March 1930.
+It was later tested by the Royal Canadian Air Force in May and June 1930, although despite favourable pilots’ reports, no orders were forthcoming.

-The Lincock II was shipped back to the UK and modified with a Lynx Major engine and cross-axle undercarriage (thereby resembling a Lincock III).
+The Blackburn Lincock II was shipped back to the UK and modified with a Lynx Major engine, together with a cross-axle undercarriage (thereby resembling a Blackburn Lincock III).

-In 1933, it formed part of Sir Alan Cobham’s touring fleet of aircraft performing ‘radio controlled’ aerobatics as part of the National Aviation Day Displays.
+In 1933, the Blackburn Lincock III formed part of Sir Alan Cobham’s touring fleet of aircraft, performing ‘radio controlled’ aerobatics as part of the National Aviation Day Displays.

-The Lincock III was flown for the first time on 6th June 1930.
+The Blackburn Lincock III was flown for the first time on 6th June 1930.

-The company demonstrator undertook an extensive European Tour in October 1931 and resulted in a licensing agreement with Italy.
-One two-seat example was constructed as the Piaggio P.11 with a wooden monocoque fuselage together wit a licence-built Lynx Major engine.
+The company demonstrator undertook an extensive European Tour during October 1931, and this resulted in a licensing agreement with Italy.
+One, two-seat example was constructed as the Piaggio P.11 with a wooden monocoque fuselage, together with a licence-built Lynx Major engine.
 The sole example was first flown in 1932.

 Another aircraft (G-ABFK) also joined Alan Cobham’s fleet, performing alongside the Lincock II (G-AALH).

-In 1934, it was donated to the College of Aeronautical Engineering at Brooklands as an instructional airframe.
-As an exercise, the students re-engined the aircraft in 1936 with a lighter Alfa Romeo engine and lengthened the nose by an additional bay to preserve the aircraft’s centre of gravity.
+In 1934, this aircraft was donated to the College of Aeronautical Engineering at Brooklands as an instructional airframe.
+As a project, the students re-engined the aircraft in 1936 with a lighter Alfa Romeo engine, lengthening the nose by an additional bay in order to preserve the aircraft’s centre of gravity.